 “I haven’t been able to change [China]—I’ve only been able to change a few places in the vicinity of Peking.”

 But he wasn’t modest enough: in some ways even a county so near Beijing, such a focus of the revolution, has remained resistant to Maoist ideology, predating and outliving it.
 Still, disruption was severe.
+For more on Xushui, see here.

 Official festivals in the 1950s

 Meanwhile, the new government, in its own way, was promoting local culture through the medium of regional folk festivals (diaoyan, huiyan).
 First, local festivals were held to select representatives for major performances in the regional capitals.
 Some laicized priests were even assembled to perform as “troupes“, sometimes for the first time in many years—such as Baiyunshan Daoists (1955), Wudangshan Daoists (1956 and 1957), Wutaishan Buddhists (1958).
 For such performances, inevitably, their shengguan instrumental music was plucked out of its ritual context.
+I haven’t heard stories as distressing as the fate that befell kobzari blind minstrels in Ukraine when summoned for an official festival in the early 1930s; but folk ritual specialists were still anxious about performing for officials around 1980.

 These festivals served partly as auditions for the state song-and-dance troupes then expanding all over China.
 Daoist and Buddhist ritual specialists had a deserved reputation as outstanding instrumentalists.
 Many, like our very own Li Qing (my book pp.113–25), were recruited as musicians to state troupes around 1958—and then sent home again as the state apparatus collapsed in 1962.